fnzhan/EMLight/README.md

 ## Update
 - *12/2021*: We release our [Virtual Object Relighting (VOR) Dataset](https://drive.google.com/drive/folders/1mI3ufHgZOmHeShoezk77Gr_GhdqCPGif?usp=sharing) for lighting estimation evaluation.
 Please refer to Virtual Object Insertion & Rendering section.
-- *07/2021*: Our new work [Sparse Needlets for Lighting Estimation with Spherical Transport Loss](https://openaccess.thecvf.com/content/ICCV2021/papers/Zhan_Sparse_Needlets_for_Lighting_Estimation_With_Spherical_Transport_Loss_ICCV_2021_paper.pdf) is accepted to ICCV 2021.
-This work introduces a new Needlets basis for lighting representation which allows to represent illumination in both spatial and frequency domains.
+- *07/2021*: We include a new Needlets basis for lighting representation which allows to represent illumination in both spatial and frequency domains.
 The implementation code is available in `Needlets/` of this repository.

 ![Teaser](teaser2.png)